 Skin and its care are perhaps the most important physical aspects of my life.
 However, my skin has always been my biggest insecurity.
 I will give you a quick background of my skin care journey, and how far I have come in regards to not only self-care, education, and awareness, but confidence as well:

-I was one of those girls with an abundance teenage acne…like pizza face kind of acne.
+I was one of those girls with an abundance of teenage acne…like pizza face kind of acne.
 That being said, it wasn’t such a big deal back then.
 For those of whom don’t know, pubescent teenagers often get acne in response to fluctuating hormone levels; this is common.
 However, I wasn’t dealing with it very well as far as proper care was concerned.
 I wasn’t using the right cleansers or doing research on how to control and prevent it.
 Therefore, my habit of popping pimples and lack of self-care caused my skin to be very blemished with acne scarring.

 Along with those acne scars, I would continue to get active pimple and blackhead formation.
 I tried several different products, hoping that they would work, but nothing ever did.